naston70/jeremys-it-lab/99.MISC/neil-anderson/QoS/QoS.md

 - IP phones mark their call signalling traffic as 24 (CS23) an their voice payload as 46 (EF)
 - These are standard markings for other traffic types, such as 26 (AF31) for mission critical data, and 34 (AF41) for SD video

+#### The Trust Boundary
+- The switch should be configured to trust markings from the IP phone and pass them on unchanged, but mark traffic from the PC down to CoS 0 and DSCP 0

+#### Quality Requirements for Video and Voice
+- Voice and video endpoints mark their own traffic with a DSCP value
+- If you want to give a particular quality of service to another application running between a workstation and a server, the endpoints will typically be unable to mark their own traffic